Limitations of Chemical Management

-- Analyze pest problems, determine if management is necessary, and make appropriate recommendations using IPM techniques.
+- Be able to analyze pest problems, determine if management is necessary, and make appropriate recommendations using IPM techniques.

-- Identify different methods of pest management—their benefits and limitations.
+- Be familiar with different methods of pest management - their benefits and limitations.

 It is not possible—or even desirable—to rid gardens of all pests.
 Monitoring and managing pest levels instead of eliminating pests can preserve the environment, reduce costs, protect the health of humans and animals, and maintain beneficial organisms such as birds, bees, butterflies, predaceous bugs, and other pollinators.
 This chapter discusses integrated pest management (IPM), an approach that uses knowledge about pests and their life cycles, cultural practices, nonchemical methods, and pesticides to manage pest problems.
 Additional information about IPM for specific plants is included in chapters that concentrate on those plants.
 Nonchemical pest control measures are stressed in chapter 17, “Organic Gardening.”
 Managing birds and mammals is covered in chapter 20, “Wildlife.”
 Managing weeds in the yard and garden is covered in chapter 6, “Weeds.”

 Pests as Part of a Natural System